-CAVY PROJECT GUIDE
+PYGMY GOAT PROJECT GUIDE

-First Meeting
+First Meeting:

 - Meetings last about an hour; you will begin to lose your youth if the meeting lasts longer than an hour. - Have parents help with primary ages, and works out well with balancing the age groups. - Project leader discusses their background and interest in being a leader for this project. - Does not require an animal to be in the group.
-Typically, youth who want to stay end up getting a cavy, and those who do not end up leaving the group. - Hand out a sheet of meeting times and dates at the first meeting.
+Typically, youth who want to stay end up getting a animal, and those who do not purchase an animal end up leaving the group. - Hand out a sheet of meeting times and dates at the first meeting.
 Project begins in October, does not meet in December, and ends in May.

-- Ask your youth questions about their background and interest with cavy.
-This will allow for the project leader to tailor the program to the youth's interests. - Make sure to discuss the different options available to youth in cavy, and find the interest in each category from the youth in the project. - Use a created sheet of the different parts for cavy to give to youth, and then have them complete it and self-correct.
-Allows for additional knowledge of where the youth are in their level of understanding. - Usually have an all breeds poster posted. - Please refer to rabbit project details for additional material.
-Rabbit and Cavy projects are very similar and may be followed together.
+- Ask your youth questions about their background and interest with pygmy goats.
+This will allow for the project leader to tailor the program to the youth's interests. - Make sure to discuss the different options available to youth in pygmy goats. - Use a created sheet of the different parts for pygmy goats to give to youth and then have them complete it and self-correct.
+Allows for additional knowledge of where the youth are in their level of understanding with pygmy goats. - Usually have a pygmy poster posted. - Give a list of pygmy goat breeders in the area.